will-gibson/webflow-snippets/dynamic-weekday.md

-This snippet will generate the text dynamically for the correct weekday where ever you want in your project.
+This snippet dynamically generates text for the correct weekday within your project.

 Place into `</body>`
 ```js